justinleetyler/justinleetyler.github.io/catalog.md

 > '?but with the whole passion of love that existed in her nature, she embraced her husband's neck, and with every kindest and most encouraging word, addressed to his own ear, mingled prayers of holiest fervour for his peace of mimd to the Giver of all merices.' -p.
 38-39 -q
 > 'Chapter 5-Able forged a document to pay off a businessman from Edinburgh.
 Michael took responsibility for the debt, and after his father dies, will have to sell Dovenest. -Agnes is pregnant.' -p.
 37-44 -s
 > His [Michael Forester] whole appearance betokened no ordinary character -p.
+9 -q

+### foner2019
+Foner, Eric. -- The second founding. -- 1st ed. -- W. W. Norton & Company, 2019. -- Title from amazon.com desc., viewed May 24, 2020. -- Mode of Access: [World Wide Web](https://read.amazon.com/?asin=B07P769MSX). -- AISN B07P769MSX. -- DDC 327.
+>Reconstruction has conventionally been dated from the war’s end in 1865 to 1877,
+>the process by which the United States tried to come to terms with the momentous results of the Civil War,
+>The Tragic Era
+>Whether the courts should base decisions on “originalism” is a political, not a historical, question.
+>Ambiguity creates possibilities.
+>Principles which we all thought to have been firmly and permanently settled,” Frederick Douglass observed, were “boldly assaulted and overthrown.”
+>The historian Linda Colley has observed that written constitutions often function as “weapons of control” rather than “documents of liberation and rights.”
+>constitution should not be construed as denying to any citizens the privileges and immunities to which they were entitled,
+>As Alexis de Tocqueville observed, a passion for equality animated American democracy.
+But the concept of equality before the law—something enjoyed by all persons regardless of social status—barely existed before the Civil War.
+>pursuit of happiness (often understood as the right to enjoy the fruits of one’s own labor and rise in the social scale).
+>Before Reconstruction the federal government played almost no role in defining or protecting Americans’ rights.
+>Colored Convention” movement,
+>Frederick Douglass, after several years of adhering to the Garrisonian position, changed his mind and declared the Constitution “a glorious liberty document.”
+“I am for strict construction,” he declared, and the word “slavery” could not be found in the Constitution’s text.
+Nor did it contain language allowing for “discrimination in favor of, or against, any class of people.”
+>Free Soil party
+>barring slavery’s expansion into the territories, the issue that brought on the Civil War—
+>And the abolitionist critique of the Fugitive Slave Act of 1850, which provided that the status of an accused runaway would be determined by a federal commissioner, not a jury, and that the alleged fugitive could not testify in his or her own behalf, led to the elevation of “due process of law” as essential to equitable judicial proceedings.
+>made the federal government for the first time what Sumner called “the custodian of freedom.”
+>During the conflict, Lincoln felt obligated to stretch constitutional authority to its limits and beyond.
+>Roughly 150 amendments to resolve the secession crisis were proposed during the winter of 1860–61.
+>He did not share the abolitionists’ commitment to ending slavery immediately nor their belief that free
+>blacks and emancipated slaves should become equal members of American society.
+>Women’s Loyal National League, founded in 1863.
+For the time being women activists suspended the movement for woman suffrage to press for an end to slavery, the route, they believed, to blacks and white women obtaining their “rights and privileges as free and equal citizens of a common republic.”
+>Kentucky also refused.
+The place of Lincoln’s birth would have the distinction of being the only state to reject the Thirteenth, Fourteenth, and Fifteenth Amendments.
+It finally decided to ratify them in 1976.
+>Along with the right to “personal liberty,” declared another, the “right of a husband to his wife” and of a “father to his child” comprised the “three great fundamental natural rights of human society.”
+The amendment was intended to restore these rights, not undermine them.42
+>For decades, those who would later become Radical Republicans had defended the unpopular causes of black suffrage and equal citizenship.
+>Another option was to base representation on voters, not total population, as Stevens had proposed.
+>“the wildest fancy of a distempered brain”
+>Congressman Giles Hotchkiss of New York,
+>THE LAST-MINUTE ADDITION of a definition of American citizenship constitutionalized the principle that virtually every person born in the country is a citizen, regardless of race, national origin, or the political affiliation or legal status of one’s parents.
+Today, the United States stands almost alone among industrialized nations in this;
+>birthright citizenship, with which the Fourteenth Amendment begins, remains an eloquent statement about the nature of American society,
+>The first sentence of the Fourteenth Amendment also marked a radical change in the role of black women within American society.
+As slaves, they gave birth to property; now their children were citizens of the nation, rather than economic assets of white southerners.
+>“Due process” suggests procedural fairness, not substantive rights.
+>The Declaration of Independence contained the stirring words “all men are created equal,” a radical pronouncement at a time when most countries were ruled by monarchs and hereditary aristocrats.
+>The Fourteenth Amendment for the first time elevates equality to a constitutional right of all Americans.
+It makes the Constitution a vehicle through which aggrieved groups and individuals who believe that they are being denied equality can take their claims to court.
+>“A true republic,” said William Windom, a Republican congressman from Minnesota, “rests upon the absolute equality of rights of the whole people, high and low, rich and poor, white and black.”
+>In the context of the violence sweeping the postwar South, the word “protection” in the Fourteenth Amendment conjured up not simply unequal laws but personal safety.
+>WOTD: raison d’être. -f
+>Democratic candidate for vice president, Francis Preston Blair Jr.,
+>Horatio Seymour, the presidential candidate,
+>State control of voting qualifications, claimed Senator Oliver P. Morton of Indiana, was a relic of state sovereignty, the frame of mind that had produced secession.
+>“The whole fallacy,” said Morton, “lies in denying our nationality.
+I assert that we are one people and not thirty-seven different peoples; that we are one nation, and as such we have provided for ourselves a national Constitution.”
+>John A. Bingham, the key author of the Fourteenth Amendment,
+>The eleventh former Confederate state, Tennessee, rejected the amendment in 1869; it would ratify it in 1997.
+>“crack brained harlequin and semi-lunatic,”
+>Nonetheless, over time, the Court played a crucial role in the long retreat from the ideals of Reconstruction.
+>Increasingly, the Court construed the Fourteenth Amendment as a vehicle for protecting corporate rights rather than those of the former slaves, striking down state regulations of working conditions and railroad rates on the grounds that they violated “freedom of contract” protected under the Due Process Clause.
+>Edward D. White,
+>breakdown of the Republican consensus in support of Reconstruction in the 1870s and the retreat that accelerated in the following decades.
+>privileges or immunities
+>involved far more significant rights than Miller mentioned.
+For John A. Bingham, as noted in Chapter Two, they comprised those enumerated in the Bill of Rights
+>railroad companies, hotel keepers, and “managers of places of public amusement” should be considered “agents or instrumentalities of the state,” as they were licensed and performed a public service.
+>“It seems . . . that now, as long ago,” wrote the Harrisburg Telegraph, “freedom cannot be made safe in the United States as long as we have a Supreme Court.”
+>culminating in decisions of the Warren Court during the Second Reconstruction of the 1950s and 1960s,
+>The state, for example, required a photo ID to vote and then closed driver’s license offices—where such documents can be obtained—in counties with the highest percentage of blacks in the population.
+>The elevation of the Commerce Clause into a “charter of human rights,” a way of compensating for the Supreme Court’s cramped view of the Reconstruction amendments, has made the judiciary look ridiculous.
+>David E. Kyvig, ed., Unintended Consequences of Constitutional Amendments (Athens, 2000).

-9 -q Forbes, M.R. -- His dark empire. -- Computer data (1 file : 645 KB). -- Protoculture Press, 2013. -- on ASUS transformer tablet. -- System requirements: Kindle app. -- Title from Amazon.com desc. -- DDC 813.
+Forbes, M.R. -- His dark empire. -- Computer data (1 file : 645 KB). -- Protoculture Press, 2013. -- on ASUS transformer tablet. -- System requirements: Kindle app. -- Title from Amazon.com desc. -- DDC 813.

 Forseth, Mike. -- Free TV over the air. -- Computer data (1 file). -- Invigorating Publishing, c2014. -- on ASUS transformer tablet. -- System requirements: Kindle app. -- ASIN B00IX0BTCM. -- DDC 643.